-- 3.1 Review, develop, implement, and, where necessary, improve national policy and practice with regard to the protection of civilians during armed conflict in populated areas. - 3.2 Ensure comprehensive training of our armed forces on International Humanitarian Law, and on the measures and good practices to be applied during the conduct of hostilities in populated areas to protect civilians and civilian objects. - 3.3 Ensure that our armed forces adopt and implement a range of policies and practices to avoid civilian harm, including by restricting the use of explosive weapons with wide area effects in populated areas, when the effects may be expected to extend beyond a military objective.
+- 3.1 Review, develop, implement, and where necessary, improve national policy and practice, as and when necessary, with regard to the protection of civilians and civilian objects during armed conflict in populated areas. - 3.2 Ensure comprehensive training of our armed forces on International Humanitarian Law, and on the measures and good practices to be applied during the conduct of hostilities in populated areas to protect civilians and civilian objects. - 3.3 Ensure that our armed forces adopt and implement a range of policies and practices to avoid